 Keeping Things Cool

-It’s been a record-breaking summer here in California, with temperatures soaring far above normal.
+Summer is upon us.
 Higher temperatures can trigger increased energy use and result in higher than normal bills.

 Here are some simple ways you can stay cooler—and help lower your energy usage

 - Using a ceiling fan while you're home and running the air conditioner will allow you to raise your thermostat setting about four degrees Fahrenheit.

 - Allow cooler air from the morning or night before to flow into your home.
 As the temperature rises, close the windows and draw the shades to keep pre-cooled air inside.

 - Check the filter on your heating, ventilation and air conditioning system.
 A dirty filter can cause your system to work harder to keep you cool, wasting energy.

 - If possible, enjoy an afternoon out—at the pool, movies, park or local library.

 More PG&E Summer Saving Tips